taw10/crystfel/doc/man/indexamajig.1.md

 : **--min-snr**.

 **--peakfinder8-fast**
-: (peakfinder8 only) Increase speed by pre-calculating some coordinate tables.
+: (peakfinder8 only) Increase speed by restricting the number of sampling : points used for the background statistics calculation.

 INDEXING OPTIONS